exponential-idle-guides/exponential-idle-guides/src/view/guides/endgame.md

 / (timer( timer(d(tau)<=0)<900 ) + 900)
 ```

-Pick a time, for example 900s, such that (maximum time between purchases)<900s<(minimum time to get to pub mark)
+Pick a time, for example 900s, such that (maximum time between purchases)<900s<(minimum time to get to pub mark).

 ### Idle vs manual strat efficiency